techgrounds/techgrounds-timhubcloud/week_02/ntw_05.md

 ## Assignment 1

-There are several ways you can find out what you public IP address is.
+There are several ways you can find out what your public IP address is.
 For this assignment I used an online IP address lookup tool for both my laptop and my tablet. (censored for privacy :-)

 Laptop: